Paranormal (Alice Cooper album)

-Paranormal is the twentieth solo and twenty-seventh overall studio album by American rock musician Alice Cooper, released on July 28, 2017.
+Paranormal is the twentieth solo and twenty-seventh overall studio album by American rock singer Alice Cooper, released on July 28, 2017.
 It features three tracks performed by the original line-up of the Alice Cooper band (Neal Smith, Dennis Dunaway, and Michael Bruce, without Glen Buxton, who died in 1997) plus Larry Mullen Jr. from U2, Roger Glover from Deep Purple, Billy Gibbons from ZZ Top, Swedish songwriter and session guitarist Tommy Denander, Alice Cooper bandmate Tommy Henriksen, Steve Hunter.
 "Holy Water" is a cover of the Villebillies song.